 Stop making customers and start making friends

-For most, it’s not the concept of authenticity that brands struggle with; rather what that looks like.
+For most, it’s not the concept of authenticity that brands struggle with, rather what that looks like.
 On a platform that was made as a base for social communication, it’s about increasingly connecting with an audience on a human and personal level.
-It’s about forgetting what you want to sell and focussing on providing valuable and entertaining content that tells a story.
-It’s about making real people laugh and building friendships - not customers.
+It’s about forgetting what you want to sell and focusing on providing valuable and entertaining content that tells a story.
+It’s about making real people laugh, educating and intriguing users and building friendships, not customers.